Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 Is this stuff really hand stitched?
 Is it hand cut?

 Everything is hand stitched.
-I don't own or have any idea how to use a sewing machine.
-The one exception is the cloth bags, which are expertly machine sewn by Russell at Circle A Brand.
+I don't have any idea how to use a sewing machine.
+The only exceptions are the cloth Bindle bags and suspender straps, which are expertly machine sewn by Russell at Circle A Brand.
 I'd love to learn to use a machine someday, but would likely only use it for large projects like bags.
 I like hand stitching.

 Is Hollows Leather really just a one-man operation?

 Yes.
-I will occasionally recruit a friend for a day to help out if I have a particularly large order, and I get help with some of the more complex web and graphic stuff, but I don't have any secret employees/interns/assistants.
-I do all of the photography, design, emails, shipping, ordering, social media crap, and unfortunately most of the modeling.
+I occasionally recruit a friend for a day to help out with particularly large orders, and I get help with some of the more complex web and graphic stuff, but I don't have any employees/interns/assistants.
+I do all of the photography, design, emails, shipping, ordering, social media crap, opining, and unfortunately most of the modeling.

 Why don't you hire some help?
 (Why is the thing I want always sold out?)

 There are a lot of reasons.
-One is that I'm a control freak, and don't feel comfortable putting my name to someone else's work.
+One is that I am very particular (a control freak?), and don't feel comfortable putting my name to someone else's work.
 Another is that I don't think of myself as a particularly good teacher, and I'm uneasy about the prospect of training someone.
 But mainly I want to be a maker, not a manager.
-Plus I think my daily routines are too weird to inflict upon another human.
+I don't want to have a boss or be a boss, and my daily routines are too weird to inflict upon another human.

 Can I pre-pay to reserve an item?